degauss-org/DeGAUSS/docker_geocoder_howto.md

 docker run --rm=TRUE -v "$PWD":/tmp colebrokamp/geocoder my_address_file.csv addresses
 ```

 If on a Windows system, use file paths for windows instead of `$PWD`.
 For example, to use a file on your desktop the file paths for windows would be `/c/Users/<user-name>/desktop`.
+Make sure to use double quotes around the file path if it contains any spaces.

 If run successfully, the shell should show a progress bar while geocoding and the geocoded file will be written to the current working directory named similarly to the input file but with `_geocoded` appended to the file name.